-Program funds should be disbursed contingent upon prioritization of potential groundwater quality impacts, hazards, and the landowner's assets.
-The plugging fund program should be administered by the TDLR, the agency currently responsible for the oversight of water well drillers, well drilling, and well plugging.
-The TDLR should work cooperatively with local GCDs to disburse monies for the plugging of abandoned or deteriorated water wells within the GCD's jurisdiction.
+Program funds should be disbursed contingent upon the prioritization of potential groundwater quality impacts, hazards, and the landowner's assets.
+The plugging fund program should be administered by TDLR, the agency currently responsible for the oversight of water well drillers, well drilling, and well plugging.
+TDLR should work cooperatively with local GCDs to disburse monies for the plugging of abandoned or deteriorated water wells within the GCD's jurisdiction.
 Also, the funds could be disbursed on a regional geographic model based on the areas of selection for member appointment to the Water Well Driller Advisory Council.

-TGPC recommends that the legislature provide positive incentives for landownerinitiated closure of abandoned or deteriorated water wells through the establishment of a statewide abandoned water well plugging fund.
+TGPC recommends that the legislature provide positive incentives for landowner-initiated closure of abandoned or deteriorated water wells through the establishment of a statewide abandoned water well plugging fund.

-To support the abandoned water well plugging program, the TGPC further recommends continued legislative support for the Texas Well Owner Network (TWON) outreach program that is currently carried out by Texas A&M AgriLife Extension Service (AgriLife Extension) in coordination with the Texas Water Resources Institute.
+To support the abandoned water well plugging program, TGPC further recommends continued legislative support for the Texas Well Owner Network (TWON) outreach program that is currently conducted by AgriLife Extension in coordination with the Texas Water Resources Institute.
 The TWON program should continue to provide educational publications and other resources that can be used by the public, county extension agents, and other local and regional agencies to educate water well owners on how to protect their drinking water and facilitate the proper plugging and management of abandoned water wells.

-Another opportunity to increase awareness of the dangers of and landowner obligations is during the real estate transaction process.
-With the continued rapid growth in many parts of Texas, these transactions provide a unique chance to educate potential purchasers about any abandoned water wells that may be on the property.
+Another opportunity to increase awareness of the dangers and landowner obligations is during the real estate transaction process.
+With the continued rapid growth in many parts of Texas, these transactions provide a unique chance to educate potential purchasers about any abandoned water wells, including converted oil and gas wells, which may be on the property.

-In addition, the 2019 LBB Staff Report suggested amending statute to increase information about abandoned water wells that is reported to buyers and to the state during the real estate disclosure process and require that TDLR be notified if an abandoned water well is identified.
-If one is found and disclosed, it would be required that the seller convey to the buyer the legal consequences before the final sale, and TDLR must be notified immediately of this condition.
+In addition, the 2019 LBB Staff Report suggested amending statute to increase information about abandoned water wells that is reported to buyers and to the state during the real estate disclosure process, and to require that TDLR be notified if an abandoned water well is identified.
+If one is found and disclosed, the seller would be required to convey to the buyer the legal consequences before the final sale, and TDLR would need to be notified immediately of this condition.
 This notification could be communicated online through TDLR's Abandoned Well Reporting System (AWRS).
 Any individual who finds an abandoned or deteriorated water well can report it through the AWRS.
 The report assumed this effort can be absorbed within existing resources, and no significant fiscal impact is anticipated.

-The TGPC recommends that the legislature amend the statute to require sellers to disclose all known water wells, whether active or abandoned, during the real estate disclosure process and to require that TDLR be notified if an abandoned water well is identified.
+TGPC recommends that the legislature amend the statute to require sellers to disclose all known water wells, whether active or abandoned, during the real estate disclosure process and to require that TDLR be notified if an abandoned water well is identified.